RxLaboratory/DuAEF_ExpressionLib/README.md

 ## How to use the library

-**Each file in the root folder is a class or a function which can be used in expressions**, and all are documented in the source code, using jsdoc syntax.
+**Each file in the [src](https://github.com/Rainbox-dev/DuAEF_ExpressionLib/blob/master/src/) folder is a class or a function which can be used in expressions**, and all are documented in the source code, using jsdoc syntax.
 The comprehensive documentation of these expressions is also available at [duaef-expressions.rainboxlab.org](http://duaef-expressions.rainboxlab.org)

 Some functions depends on other ones.
 This is advertised with the `@requires` tag in the documentation header in each file.